When She Had Wings

 Quick summary and important considerations

-This is a story about a girl who believes she can fly and wants to remember how before her birthday.
-When a mysterious visitor appears after a storm, they help each other learn to be brave and find their wings, both for real and in their hearts.
+This is a magical story about a girl who believes she could fly as a baby and wants to remember how before her 10th birthday.
+When a storm brings a mysterious visitor to her treehouse, they embark on an adventure together to find their wings, both in real life and in their hearts.

 Detailed Analysis